Data Documentation

 Contact Completeness15 pts

-Businesses with a verified phone number, website, and Google Places match score higher.
-This correlates with active operations and reachability for outreach.
+Businesses with available phone, website, contact-page, or Google Places signals score higher.
+This can correlate with active operations and reachability for outreach.

 Review Quality10 pts